 In some respects it depends on what you do; some disciplines can move over to wind more easily.
 Planners have skills which apply to every project; the main difference is terminology and the way contracts are put together/executed.

 Oil and Gas installations are comparatively simple: only 1 or 2 topsides and then move on to the next project.
 Wind is a more sequential way of working, with differences in installation phases.
 Each part is done in turn – all the jackets, all the turbines, and so on.
 It can be tens or even hundreds of individual turbines creating the logistical challenges.

 This is why offshore wind projects are divided into stages — the equipment just isn’t there to install the massive projects in one go.
 The very large projects such as Moray East/West and Dogger Bank 1/2/3 are key examples of having to develop schemes in 2 or 3 phases.

 Wind also has a lot more milestones to hit than Oil and Gas, and more penalties with them.
 The milestones are driven by the Operators and their contracts.

 Why are offshore wind projects in the US more challenging than in Europe?

 There is a big problem in the USA, particularly on the East coast where lots of projects are developing — there is no infrastructure.
-Everything is in the Gulf of Mexico where the Oil & Gas industry resides; lots of vessels and marshalling yards are there, but they're not available on the East coast.
+Everything is in the Gulf of Mexico where the Oil and Gas industry resides; lots of vessels and marshalling yards are there, but they're not available on the East coast.

 Manufacturing is currently a big problem for developers.
 There are no facilities to manufacture monopiles and foundation piles in the USA, so they have to be made in Europe and shipped over, which is both a logistics and cost problem.
 It could be better value to develop manufacturing capacity in the USA in the coming years.